Spanakopita with Gluten Free Puff Pastry

 Combine all ingredients using your hand and lightly squeeze the spinach allowing the feta to combine and break down further.
 Set aside.

-Butter / Oil approx a 20x30cm baking tray.
-Allow pastry to defrost on counter and when ready place each sheet between two pieces of baking paper.
+Butter or Oil approx the baking tray.
+Allow pastry to defrost on the counter and when ready place each sheet between two pieces of baking paper.
 Using a rolling pin, very lightly roll out to desired thickness.
 Do not press too hard.
+(Optional to not roll out pastry if already at desired thickness).

-On your bench top, overlap the sides of remaining pastry sheets using water and a brush to make one large sheet big enough to sit on top of the spinach mixture (you can place it between sheets of baking paper and use a rolling pin even out the overlap).
-Cut to approximate size of your baking tray and place on top of the spinach mixture.
-Using the water again, brush along the sides of the top pastry sheet and then fold inwards the pastry that is sitting around the sides of the tray.
+Cut it to the approximate size of your baking tray and place it on top of the spinach mixture.
+Using a pastry brush and water again, brush along the edges and then fold inwards the pastry that is sitting around the sides of the tray, enclosing it.

-Using a fork, pierce the pie 8-10 times to allow heat to escape during cooking.
+Using a fork, pierce the pie lid a few times to allow heat to escape during cooking.

-Pour the 2 tbs olive oil over the pie and using a soft brush spread over including the sides that are up again the baking tray.
+Drizzle the olive oil and brush over the top.
 This will make the pie golden and crisp.

-Bake in a pre-heated oven for 50 min- 1 hour, checking half way through and turning tray around to evenly bake.
+Bake in a preheated oven for 50 min- 1 hour, checking halfway through and turning the tray around to evenly bake.

-Gently shake the baking tray and the spanakopita will slide easily when cooked.
-Allow to cool in tray for 15 minutes before cutting and serving.
+Gently shake the baking tray and the spanakopita will slide out easily when cooked.
+Allow cooling in the tray for 20 minutes before cutting and serving.

 Cut the flat pastry sheet into 12 long, thin strips.